Vandor1/skoleprosjekt/README.md

 # skoleprosjekt
 School project: Backend for a webshop with clothing.
-First time I used springboot.
+First time we used springboot.